rafaelurben/autohotkey-utils/README.md

 gg|https://google.com
 ```

+If you edit this file while the script is already running, right-click the tray icon and click on `Controls -> Reload hotkey-urls.txt` to update the shortcuts.

 Modifiers: (can be used together)

 - `Shift`: Open URL instead of inserting it.
 - `Ctrl`: Open Input-Window to allow longer shortcuts and to have no time limit.

 ## Soft Lock